aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/convert-epub-to-tiff/_index.md

 ### **Example 2.** Convert EPUB from the local file system to TIFF with explicitly specified options and save to the storage

-The example below demonstrates how to convert an HTML file from the local file system to TIFF with explicitly specified options and save the result to the cloud storage.
+The example below demonstrates how to convert an EPUB file from the local file system to TIFF with explicitly specified options and save the result to the cloud storage.

  For conversion, we use methods of the **ConverterBuilder** class: **FromLocalFile**(`filePath`), **To**(`ConversionOptions`) and **SaveToStorageDirectory**(`outputDirectory`) that specify input data, the output format, and the target directory for a conversion result.
 The **Convert**(`builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.

-The following SDK example demonstrates how to convert **HTML to TIFF C#** language applying.
-HTML is taken from the local file system, converted to TIFF and saved to the storage.
+The following SDK example demonstrates how to convert **EPUB to TIFF C#** language applying.
+EPUB is taken from the local file system, converted to TIFF and saved to the storage.
 You can download the C# SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet).

 ```c#
     // Create an instance of ConversionOptions class and specify options for EPUB to TIFF conversion